amitkgupta/kubernetes-release/README.md

 1. Run `bosh -d ${PATH_TO_MANIFEST} deploy`.
 1. Deploy the DNS Add-On Service: `bosh -d ${PATH_TO_MANIFEST} run errand deploy_dns_add_on`.

 You should be able to target your Kubernetes master with the [kubectl](https://github.com/kubernetes/kubernetes/blob/master/docs/user-guide/kubectl/kubectl.md) CLI.
 It should be serving HTTPS traffic on port 443 of the master host, [see here](https://coreos.com/kubernetes/docs/latest/configure-kubectl.html) for details on TLS configuration of the CLI.
 The CA, certificate, and key mentioned in that document are the same ones used by the DNS Add-On errand, which uses kubectl to deploy the DNS service itself.
+If you `bosh ssh` onto the master host, you can also target `localhost:8080` to reach the API without any TLS configuration.

 *Fun fact: If you use BOSH-Lite, you'll have a Vagrant VM, with nodes in the Kubernetes clusters running as [Garden](https://github.com/cloudfoundry-incubator/garden) Linux containers inside the VM, and those nodes will be running Docker inside the Linux containers, which will then run your pods inside Docker containers!*